Ekeunechristian/Ekeunechristian/README.md

-# 🌟 Welcome to My Portfolio! 🌟
+# 🌟 Welcome to My GitHub! 🌟

 Hello!
 I'm an **undergraduate student** with a deep passion for **Computer Science**.<br>
 I enjoy turning ideas into reality through programming and am constantly striving to improve my skills.